-The core is equipped to perform material property testing of hard and soft biological and nonbiological tissues.
-This includes basic compression, tensile and torsion testing; cyclic fatigue testing; evaluation of viscoelastic response (quasistatic and high frequency); hardness testing (both conventional and nanoindentation); and application of complex loading on cadaveric specimens and biomedical devices.
+The core is equipped to perform material property testing of materials soft to hard, which includes biologic tissues and engineering materials.
+The laboratory can perform basic compression, tensile and torsion testing; cyclic fatigue testing; evaluation of viscoelastic response (quasistatic and high frequency); hardness testing (both conventional and nanoindentation); and application of complex loading on cadaveric specimens and biomedical devices.

-Testing services have been provided for a wide array of projects.
-Examples include evaluating aortic leaflet stiffness, fatigue properties of pelvic mesh materials, dynamic stiffness of imaging phantom model materials, pull-out resistance of orthopedic hardware, hardness of trabecular bone in animal models of osteoporosis and compressive properties of tissue-engineered cartilage.
+Testing services have been used for a wide array of projects.
+Examples include evaluating aortic leaflet stiffness, fatigue properties of pelvic mesh materials, dynamic stiffness of imaging phantom model materials, pull-out resistance of orthopedic hardware, hardness of trabecular bone in animal models and compressive properties of tissue-engineered cartilage.

 - Model 312 (MTS Systems Corp.)

 - Model 858 Mini Bionix II with environmental chamber (MTS Systems Corp.)